How do you obtain an H-1B visa?

 You must avoid multiple filings of petitions for the same prospective employee.
 If you are in a rush and like to speed up the process of your petition, you can choose to file a Request for Premium Processing Service using Form I-907, which would cut down the processing period to 15 calendar days.
 Submit the Form I-907 together with the Form I-129.

 Most employers feel more comfortable with availing the services of immigration lawyers who have sufficient expertise in the field.
-Feel free to drop us a message using the form on the right.
+Fill out our free assessment and someone will contact you within 24 hours.

 The content and comments of this blog are not legal advise and and may not be accurate or complete.
 If you require legal advice, contact a licensed legal practitioner directly.
 If you post on this blog, you assume full responsibility for disclosing your identity to the public and VisaPlace nor its affiliates are not responsible for protecting your privacy nor your identity concerning your participation in our blog and you assume any risks in participating.